ScorpJ/servicecomb-study/doc/ServiceComb101.md

 Service-comb-java-chassis is SDK for ServiceComb.
 And it defines provider model, handler model, and transport model.

-When run the BMI sample code, what happens?
-I will try to lift the veil.
+When start ServiceComb application what happens?
+How ServiceComb register service into Service Center?

 ## @EnableServiceComb